liambaker10/SHEAA/README.md

 ### Auto Erorr Injection

 Our first method of error injection is [Auto Error Injection](important%20functions/Auto%20Error%20Injectors/) which takes in the number of paramters you want changed and what you want them changed to.
 It operates by looking for the most important nodes and it then changes the value of the entire tensor to the value that you have given.
 There are signficant limitaitons with this method one of them is over-injection where the model will almost always spit out gibberish due to the most important nodes being changed.
-Another important limitation is the lack of variety of outputs, due to the node that is chosen being changed to the same value no matter how often you run it it will give back the same result.  **Alex check**
+Another important limitation is the lack of variety of outputs, due to the node that is chosen being changed to the same value no matter how often you run it it will give back the same result.

 **Introduce node printing and tell the user that they can print nodes to verify error injection**